menandmice/micetro_docs/guides/admin-manual/admin_system_settings.rst

 Allow allocation of IP addresses from IP address Containers When selected, the system will allow allocation of IP addresses that reside in IP address Containers.
-For more information on IP address Containers,  refer to  IPAM Settings.
+For more information on IP address Containers,  refer to  :ref:`ipam-containers`.

 Disable scanning of VRF information
    By default, the system does not scan for VRF information.
 If you clear the checkbox, the system will begin scanning for VRF information.
 If an overlap is found between different VRFs, the system will log the issue.

+Always show discovery info
+   Determines whether the columns related to host discovery should always be displayed when viewing contents of subnets or scopes.

 .. _admin-monitoring: